vocdoni/docs/docs/protocol/entity-metadata.md

 Vocdoni may be used in different networks other than the Ethereum Mainnet.

 This presents a potential attack vector where a malicious entity supplanting a Mainnet domain in an alternative network.
-This is is very relevant to us because we will have users that are not literate about it, and communicating the difference between networks is very hard.
+This is is very relevant to us because we will have users that are not illiterate about it, and communicating the difference between networks is very hard.

 Therefore, we understand that we should only make use of ENS domains in the Ethereum Mainnet, independently from the network where the rest of Vocdoni smart-contracts are deployed.